secretstartups/handbook/values/index.html.md

 ##### Move fast by shipping the minimal viable change
 {:.no_toc}
 We value constant improvement by iterating quickly, month after month.
-If a task is not the [smallest thing possible](/handbook/values/#iteration), cut the scope.
+If a task is not the [smallest viable and valuable thing](/handbook/values/#iteration), cut the scope.

 ##### Embrace change
 {:.no_toc}